 - Dedicated super-strong areas for bull elephants in musth.

 For more information or to discuss a major gift, please contact:

 |Sandhi Priya – India||Nikki Sharp – USA||Debbie Haynes – UK|

 How much of the expansion is complete?

-We’ve already completed Phase 1 of our long-term plan with the opening of the Elephant Hospital and South Campus along the Yamuna River.
+We’ve already completed Phase 1 of our long-term plan with the opening of the Elephant Hospital and South section along the Yamuna River.
 There is no more land available for purchase surrounding the Hospital, so we plan to expand across the river where property is available and less costly.
 This will allow us to save more elephants.

 We are in Phase 2, which includes the purchase of an additional 110 acres on the north side of the Yamuna river, across from the Elephant Hospital.
 We have already purchased 36 acres of this property, and are now fundraising to purchase the additional 74 acres to give us continuous property on both sides of the river.

 Once we have purchased the 110 acres on the north side of the river, Phase 3 will begin building facilities for 60-70 more elephants.
-This will join the existing Elephant Hospital Campus to the additional 110 acres of facilities with access to forest land and the Yamuna river where elephants can experience natural habitats.
+This will join the existing Elephant Hospital to the additional 110 acres of facilities with access to forest land and the Yamuna river where elephants can experience natural habitats.